 Police Drones: Balancing Public Safety and Privacy in Hamilton, Canada

-In light of ongoing concerns over potential surveillance misuse, Hamilton in Canada still recommend broadening their police drone operations, as per a recently unveiled report.
+In light of ongoing concerns over potential surveillance misuse, Hamilton police in Canada still recommend broadening their police drone operations, as per a recently unveiled report.
 The drone program, launched in 2020, has seen police deployment 59 times thus far.

 The Hamilton police’s initiative to operate Remotely Piloted Aircraft Systems (RPAS) was spotlighted in the May 25 police services board meeting.
 This discussion follows a series of reports by CBC Hamilton, probing the privacy implications of the program, with backlash from community groups, researchers, and political figures alike.